 The NPR and NPR-HD are available in Standard and Crew Cab configurations with wheelbases stretching from 109 to 176 inches.
 Isuzu’s Crew Cab, with seating for seven, provides space for a full work crew.

-Standard features enhancing productivity include: power windows and door locks, tilt/telescopic steering wheel, driver-friendly instrumentation and generous interior space for three-across seating, overhead storage, and additional storage in the Standard Cab behind driver and passenger seats.
+Standard features enhancing productivity include power windows and door locks, tilt/telescopic steering wheel, driver-friendly instrumentation and generous interior space for three-across seating, overhead storage, and additional storage in the Standard Cab behind the driver and passenger seats.

 Utilimaster, Inc., offers CNG and LPG alternative-fuel conversions and other modifications for Isuzu trucks to dealers and customers at a modification facility located on the Spartan Motors, Inc., campus in Charlotte, Mich.
 IMPCO Technologies, Inc., offers CNG alternative-fuel conversions at the IMPCO modification facility in Union City, Ind.

 A three-year powertrain limited warranty with unlimited mileage is also standard.

 When placing orders for new trucks, Isuzu dealers can select a ship-thru option to indicate that they have arranged to have the trucks modified at one of two independent modification centers near the trucks’ Charlotte, Mich., assembly plant.
 Following the modification, the selected center will return the trucks to ICTA, which will then transport them to the dealers that ordered the units.